nfasano/movie_recsys/README.md

 Importantly, LDA allows for documents to be represented by many different topics at the same time.
 Ideally, this will allow the model to distinguish between movies that have the same dominant topic but very different sub-topics.
 As an example, consider the movies 'Space Jam' and 'Remember the Titans.'
 Both films are predominantly about sports, but 'Space Jam' is also a comedy film geared toward younger audiences, and 'Remember the Titans' is also a biographical film about the end of segregation in American schools.
 (Note that LDA makes no guarantees about what the latent topics will represent or whether or not they will be interpretable as Genres.
 Nonetheless, I do find that the discovered topics are generally interpretable)

 There are some drawbacks to the LDA model listed below.
-Follow-up works to the LDA model, including by Blei himself, are available.
-In the next section we discuss one of these model variants (dynamic LDA) that may be particularly useful for this dataset and motivates future work.

 Drawbacks to the LDA model:
-1. the number of topics is fixed and known apriori
+1. The number of topics is fixed and known apriori
-2. the topics are static and do not capture any time evolution
+2. The topics are static and do not capture any time evolution
-3. can produce topics with words that are uncorrelated, especially in noisy datasets
+3. The model can produce topics with words that are uncorrelated, especially in noisy datasets

-To determine the number of topics, n_components in the code base, we run 5-fold cross-validation in which 8000 were selected for the training dataset and 2000 samples were selected for the test set.
+To determine the number of topics, we ran a 5-fold cross-validation in which 8000 were selected for the training dataset and 2000 samples were selected for the test set.
 Here we use the perplexity as the evaluation criteria.
 The perplexity is defined as exp(-1*log-likelihood per word) so the lower the perplexity, the better the model.
-The following figure shows the result of cross-validation procedure, indicating that the reduction in perplexity with an increasing number of topics plateaus at ~20 topics (n_components ~ 20).
+The following figure shows the result of the cross-validation procedure, indicating that the reduction in perplexity with an increasing number of topics plateaus at ~20 topics (n_components ~ 20).

 <img src="https://github.com/nfasano/movie_recsys/blob/main/recsys_content_based/model_building/ncomp_tuning.png" alt="drawing" width="60%"/>